Your Guide To Buying The Very Best Radiation Detector (Reviews)

 There is no denying that when you compare the RADEX RD1503 model side by side to the other models on this list that it is going to look plain and outdated.
 However, that would be the wrong assumption to make.
 Sure, it looks plain and simple, but this handy little device includes every feature and more that you would ever need in the event of a radiation spill or leak.
 This outdoor model can specifically target beta, gamma, and even x-ray waves.

-- UPGRADE Outdoor Edition
+- UPGRADE Outdoor Edition - better protected

 - Combined Beta, Gamma and X-Ray radiation detection.